amorefitness.com.au

 The first step to creating positive habit change is identifying and understanding how and why your habits are the way they are in the first place and once you understand how this habit was formed, you can start identifying new habits that you’d like to replace with your old ones.

-This can be replacing just one unhealthy habit with a new healthy one and after one month, when this feels like it has become part of your daily routine, you can then replace another unhealthy habit.
+Just think of replacing one unhealthy habit with one new healthy habit and then after one month, when this feels like it has become part of your daily routine, you can then replace another unhealthy habit.

 Example: If you replace 3 soft drinks each day down to just 1 soft drink and drinking more water throughout each day and do this for one month, then this helps to create a new habit.
 Then when you're ready, you can replace that 1 soft drink from each day down to once a week until you feel that you don't need it anymore.